andipro123/mHTTP-Server/README.md

 2. DOCUMENT_ROOT = Specify the document root directory that will serve the requests
 3. MAX_CONNECTIONS = Specify the maximum number of simultaneous connections that the server will accept
 4. DEFAULT_TIMEOUT = Specify the Timeout value for the response
+5. ACCESS_LOG = Specify the file to save access logs
+6. ERROR_LOG = Specify the file to save error logs
+7. POST_LOG = Specify the file to save post logs
-5. LOG_FORMAT = Specify the format to write access logs from the server
+8. LOG_FORMAT = Specify the format to write access logs from the server
-6. LOG_LEVEL = Specify the levels for error logs from the server
+9. LOG_LEVEL = Specify the levels for error logs from the server
 ```

 Once the server starts, it will start a background process that serves connections from clients.